rsaugier/bckpcln/README.md

 .
 .
 ```

-They accumulate with time, and you want to clean the less useful ones from time to time to save disk space.

-But what does "less useful" mean ?

-In the case of this program:
-- You ideally want to be able to restore your data to any given point in time.
-- Still, restoring it to its most recent versions is the priority.
+#### How **bckpcln** chooses the backups to delete

-So the "usefulness" criteria for a backup are the following:
+The "usefulness" criteria for a backup are the following:
 - The backup is isolated.
-A backup is isolated if its date is far from any other backup's date.
+A backup is isolated if its creation date is far from any other backup's date.
 - The backup is recent.

 The first criterium has a higher priority than the second.

-TODO: continue this...